 Because survival rates are higher in the early stages of breast cancer, early diagnosis and treatment is crucial.

 Survival rates for breast cancer are based on studies of many patients with the condition.
-These statistics can’t predict your own future health and longevity, however.
-Each person’s prognosis is different.
+However, these statistics can’t predict your personal outcome, as each person’s prognosis is different.

 Your life expectancy with metastatic breast cancer may be affected by: